April 17-29, 2017

 September 11-23, 2017

 Participants of all ages can experience a healing environment based on the Anthroposophical medical guidelines of Austrian scientist-philosopher Rudolf Steiner (1861-1925).

 The two-week intensive therapeutic session is designed for ambulatory individuals with a variety of ailments, chronic illnesses, or anyone seeking a restorative regimen.
 Our patients have suffered chronic fatigue, recovery from chemotherapy, arthritis, stroke, MS, digestive issues and many other problems (see a full list of conditions that have been treated at the center).
-Many of our patients receive Viscum Album, an anthroposophical cancer treatment.
+Many of our patients receive Mistletoe, an anthroposophical homeopathic cancer treatment.
 As a patient, you will receive individual medical care from founding physicians Quentin McMullen, MD and Molly McMullen-Laird, MD.
 Both physicians were trained in Internal Medicine in the United States and in Anthroposophical Medicine in Europe.

 A unique feature of our therapeutic sessions is the availability of anthroposophical therapies: therapeutic eurythmy, speech formation, art therapy, color-light, music, rhythmical massage, therapeutic baths, and nursing therapies.
 A talented, dedicated team of nurses and therapists, under the medical direction of Drs.
 Molly and Quentin McMullen, create an unparalleled healing environment.